apache/eventmesh-site/docs/instruction/05-demo.md

 ## 4. Run Demo with shell scripts

-Please refer to [EventMesh Store](./01-store.md) and [EventMesh Runtime](./03-runtime.md) to finish the necessary deployment before try our demo.
+Please refer to [Event Store](./01-store.md) and [EventMesh Runtime](./03-runtime.md) to finish the necessary deployment before try our demo.

-After finishing the deployment of store and runtime, you can run our demos in module `eventmesh-examples`:
+After finishing the deployment of Store and Runtime, you can run our demos in module `eventmesh-examples`:

 gradle：